statpascal/emul99/readme.md

 ## Configuration

-The simulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "emul99 exbasic.cfg".
+The emulator is configured using text files which can be loaded by giving them as command line arguments; e.g.  "emul99 exbasic.cfg".
 If no argument is given, the default file "ti99.cfg" is used.
 All options available are shown and described in "example.cfg".